University of Mississippi

 AWM Research Symposium 2019 at Rice University in Houston, TX: Special Session in Commutative Algebra co-organized with Adela Vraciu, University of South Carolina.

 Confirmed speakers include Susan Cooper (Manitoba); Haydee Lindo (Williams); Rebecca R.G.
-(George Mason); Alexandra Seleceanu (Nebraska-Lincoln);
+(George Mason); Alexandra Seceleanu (Nebraska-Lincoln);

 Liana Sega (Missouri-K.C.); Hema Srinivasan (Missouri); Janet Vassilev (New Mexico); Oana Veliche (Northeastern)